 Under various federal statutes and implementing regulations, these agencies, among other things, prescribe the requirements and establish the standards for quality and safety and regulate our products and the manufacturing, labeling, marketing, promotion and advertising thereof.
 With respect to eggs in particular, the FDA and the USDA split jurisdiction depending on the type of product involved.
-While the FDA has primary responsibility for the regulation of dried, frozen or liquid eggs and other "egg products," subject to certain exceptions.
+While the FDA has primary responsibility for the regulation of shell eggs, the USDA has primary responsibility for the regulation of dried, frozen or liquid eggs and other "egg products," subject to certain exceptions.

 Among other things, the facilities in which our products are manufactured or processed must register with the FDA and/or the USDA, comply with current good manufacturing practices, or cGMPs, and comply with a range of food safety and labeling requirements established by the Federal Food, Drug, and Cosmetic Act, as amended by the Food Safety Modernization Act of 2011, or FSMA, the Egg Products Inspection Act, the Organic Foods Production Act and the Agricultural Marketing Act of 1946, among other laws implemented by the FDA, the USDA and other regulators.
 The FDA and the USDA have the authority to inspect these facilities depending on the type of product involved.
-For example, Egg Central Station, our facility in Springfield, Missouri, has been subject to periodic inspect to requirements under FSMA's foreign supplier verification program and import tariffs, bond and other requirements by U.S. Customs and Border Protection for supply for our butter products, which we began importing from Ireland in late 2023.
+For example, Egg Central Station, our facility in Springfield, Missouri, has been subject to periodic inspections by the USDA to evaluate compliance with certain applicable requirements, and the FDA may likewise inspect the facility.
+Additionally, we are subject to requirements under FSMA's foreign supplier verification program and import tariffs, bond and other requirements by U.S. Customs and Border Protection for supply for our butter products, which we began importing from Ireland in late 2023.
 The FDA and the USDA also require that certain nutrition and product information appear on our product labels and, more generally, that our labels and labeling be truthful and non-misleading.
 Similarly, the FTC requires that our marketing and advertising be truthful, non-misleading and not deceptive to consumers.
 We are also restricted from making certain types of claims about our products, including nutrient content claims, health claims, organic claims and claims regarding the effects of our products on any structure or function of the body, whether express or implied, unless we satisfy certain regulatory requirements.